-No student enrolled in the Urbandale Community School District shall be excluded from participation in, be denied the benefits of, or be subjected to discrimination in the District's programs on the basis of race, color, creed, sex, religion, marital status (for program), ethnic background, national origin, disability, sexual orientation, gender identity, age (for employment) or socio-economic background (for program).
-The policy of the District shall be to provide educational programs and opportunities for students as needed on the basis of individual interests, values, abilities and potential.
+No student in the Urbandale Community School District shall be excluded from participation in, be denied the benefits of, or be subjected to discrimination in District programs on the basis of race, color, creed, sex, religion, marital status, ethnic background, national origin, disability, sexual orientation, gender identity, or socioeconomic background.
+The policy of the District shall be to provide educational programs and opportunities for students as needed on the basis of individual needs, interests, abilities and potential.
 If you have questions please contact the District office at 11152 Aurora Ave, Urbandale, IA or call 515.457.5000.
-The District's Equity Coordinator is Stephanie Davis (daviss@urbandaleschools.com), Coordinator of Equity and Inclusion.
+The District's Equity Coordinator is Stephanie Davis (equitycoordinator@urbandaleschools.com), Director of Student Services and Equity.